tsender/auto_scene_gen/documentation/msg_and_srv_reference.md

 ### Response
 **Field**               | **Type**              | **Description**
 ------------------------|-----------------------|----------------
-received                | bool                  | Indicates the AutoSceneGen client received the AnalyzeScenario request.
+received                | bool                  | Indicates the AutoSceneGenClient received the AnalyzeScenario request.

 ## NotifyReady.srv

-This service message is used for each vehicle node to notify the AutoSceneGen client that it is ready for the next scenario.
+This service message is used for each vehicle node to notify the AutoSceneGenClient that it is ready for the next scenario.
 These notifications allow the client to ensure all nodes are ready before proceeding on to the next scenario

 ### Request
 **Field**               | **Type**              | **Description**
 ------------------------|-----------------------|----------------
-worker_id               | uint8                 | AutoSceneGen worker ID this node is associated with.
+worker_id               | uint8                 | AutoSceneGenWorker ID this node is associated with.
 node_name               | string                | Name of the registered node.
 last_scenario_number    | uint32                | Last scenario number that was just ran.
 request_rerun           | bool                  | Indicate if the vehicle node wants to rerun the previous scenario (e.g., due to a problem it encountered).